hl7ch/ch-etoc/input/pagecontent/index.md

 Derivations for use cases in different disciplines are to be defined later.

-eTOC adds a ServiceRequest resource to the clinical content (according to the IPS) in order to depict the reason for a referral, the requested service and some additional information (e.g. coverage, room preferance etc.).
+eTOC adds a ServiceRequest resource to the clinical content (according to the IPS) in order to depict the reason for a referral, the requested service and some additional information (e.g. coverage, room preference etc.).

 Header information such as sender, receiver etc. are considered as Generic Elements (to all sorts of referral, orders etc.) and follow the definition in the ORF Implementation Guide.